Filter request parameters

 Rails Parameter Filtering

-Luckily Rails provides a parameter filtering mechanism to scrub data from log files.
+Luckily Rails provides a request parameter filtering mechanism to scrub data from log files.

 Denylist: Filtering Specific Keys